Drone Laws in Washington (2019)

 This city policy declares that drones are not permitted in Bellevue parks, except at Marymoor Park Airfield and 60 Acres Park.

 This code prohibits drones from Snohomish County Parks.
 No person shall operate any radio/remote controlled or self-propelled model airplane, glider, car, boat or any model rocket within a county park except in areas specifically designated by the parks division and posted for such use.

 This city ordinance prohibits drones and other remote-controlled aircraft in parks.

 These conditions for use require drone operators to obtain a permit for filming with drones when taking off or landing on city-owned property and when flying over city-owned property.

 This city ordinance placing limits on the use of drones by government agencies.

 Know something we don’t about drone laws in Washington?
 Send us an email at support[at]uavcoach[dot]com.
 We do our best to keep this list up-to-date, but the reality is that given the pace of the small unmanned aerial system (sUAS) industry and how municipal governments are responding, local drone regulations in Washington can change throughout the year, and changes can be hard to track.
 If we missed something, please reach out to let us know.

 Take a Drone Flight Training Class in Washington

 UAV Coach offers in-person training in select cities in Washington.
-The 90-minute, in-person training class provides hands-on flight time with an instructor, practice with intelligent flight modes, and education on what to do before, during, and after a flight mission to stay compliant and safe.
+The 2-hour, in-person training class provides hands-on flight time with an instructor, practice with intelligent flight modes, and education on what to do before, during, and after a flight mission to stay compliant and safe.
 During the class, you’ll also get a chance to ask your questions about regulations, software, flight operations management, checklists and more.